1 can (10 ounces) diced tomatoes and green chilies

 Add in the uncooked quinoa (make sure to rinse first), the black beans (drained and rinsed), the frozen corn, the diced tomatoes and green chilies (do not drain), the salsa (I used medium), and minced garlic.

 Chop up the onion and sweet bell pepper into small pieces.
 Add to the slow cooker.
 If desired chop up a jalopeno and add it too.

 Add in the water, enchilada sauce (I used mild, but use whatever you like best), chili powder, and cumin.

 Stir everything together really well.
-Cover the slow cooker and cook on low for 3 to 3 and 1/2 hours or until the liquid is all absorbed into the mixture.
+Cover the slow cooker and cook on high for 3 to 3 and 1/2 hours or until the liquid is all absorbed into the mixture.

 Once it is done cooking, remove the lid and stir everything again.
 Stir in the cheese and fresh cilantro (stems removed and chopped).

 If desired add in the fresh lime juice.